manojtiwaskar/Selego/README.md

 The scripts to run the above mentioned models are available in ` ./Code/Models/ `

-**Note: To run the models successfully please provide the necessary inputs mentioned in the commented script.**
+**Note: To successfully run the models, provide the necessary inputs mentioned in the commented script.**

 1. To run LSTM model:
 ```